BjoernRohr/sampcompR/README.md

 the whole survey.
 Suppose those models play a role in the overall analyses of a research project, one would come to similar results using any survey.
 In other words, for those multivariate models, we would not find any bias, had we only sampled parts of the population.
-Notheless, there could be other models, where bias can be prevalant.
+Nonetheless, there could be other models, where bias can be prevalent.

 ## Further Use-Cases